 You may choose to set your home’s thermostat to 78 degrees and use ceiling fans, or you may choose to set your thermostat to a lower temperature even though you will see less energy efficiency by doing so.
 The choice is up to you, and your comfort is important.
 Keep in mind that your thermostat temperature should be low enough to provide you with plenty of cool air, but high enough to reduce strain on your HVAC unit.

-Along with providing information about the best indoor air temperature for cost-effective cooling, the U.S. Department of Energy also recommends a difference of no greater than 20 degrees Fahrenheit between the indoor and outdoor temperatures in the summer months.
+Along with providing information about the best indoor air temperature for cost-effective cooling, the U.S. Department of Energy also recommends a difference of no greater than 20 degrees Fahrenheit between indoor and outdoor temperatures in the summer months.
 This difference helps to keep energy costs down while keeping your home’s temperature comfortable.

-For example, if it is 98 degrees outside, you will want to keep your thermostat on 78 degrees or higher to reduce your cooling costs as much as possible.
+For example, if it is 98 degrees outside, you will want to keep your thermostat at 78 degrees or higher to reduce your cooling costs as much as possible.
 The higher temperature may be less comfortable, and you may decide to have slightly higher cooling costs so you can lower the temperature inside your home.

 The humidity levels in your home matter, as one of the functions of the AC unit is to regulate humidity.
 You can also use a dehumidifier to help reduce humidity, which will help your home feel cooler and can make it easier for your HVAC system to provide proper cooling.
 The ideal temperature for you may not be the same as it would be for someone else, and supplementing your air conditioning system with ceiling fans and a dehumidifier can increase comfort.